HighCapable/YukiHookAPI/README.md

 Are you also using `YukiHookAPI`?
 Come and **PR** to add your repository to the list above (private repositories do not need to indicate web links).

+## Promotion

+If you are looking for a Gradle plugin that can automatically manage Gradle project dependencies, you can check out the [SweetDependency](https://github.com/HighCapable/SweetDependency) project.

+If you are looking for a Gradle plugin that can automatically generate properties key-values, you can check out the [SweetProperty](https://github.com/HighCapable/SweetProperty) project.

+This project also uses **SweetDependency** and **SweetProperty**.

 ## Star History